rust-lang/rust/README.md

   checkout.
 Note that changing files in that directory does not automatically trigger a re-build of the standard library; you have to clear the Miri build cache manually (on Linux, `rm -rf ~/.cache/miri`).
 * `MIRI_SYSROOT` (recognized by `cargo miri` and the Miri driver) indicates the sysroot to use.
-Only set this if you do not want to use the automatically created sysroot.
+When using `cargo miri`, only set this if you do not want to use the automatically created sysroot.
+For directly invoking the Miri driver, this variable (or a `--sysroot` flag) is mandatory.
 * `MIRI_TEST_TARGET` (recognized by the test suite and the `./miri` script) indicates which target architecture to test against.  `miri` and `cargo miri` accept the `--target` flag for the same purpose.